What is Inbound Marketing?

 What is Inbound marketing?
 It is a multi-layered process in which the prospect is converted to a lead, who is then turned into a paying customer.

 There are four Inbound Marketing stages in total in order for this process to come to fruition.

 The first step consist in attracting users to a certain brand.
 The main goal is to generate awareness and bring quality users who match a business’ client profile.

 In order to achieve said goal, a business can rely on a variety of methods, for instance:

 Content is King!
 It is a strategic approach that is at the heart of Inbound Marketing.
 It relies on creating and distributing valuable content to the right customer prospects, on a consistent basis.
 Instead of outright pitching products and services, businesses can provide useful content to the prospects so they can address their purchasing problems.

 Search Engine Optimization, is a method used to generate increased traffic to a business’ website by increasing the latter’s rank on search engines such as Google, Yahoo and Bing.
 Take VerveVideos.com, an explainer video company.
 The higher their rank, the more the business is perceived as a reliable expert by the prospect, in terms of meeting their needs and expectations.

-At this stage, the business has been able to create awareness and is aiming to convert visitors into leads and is aiming to obtain their contact information, thus generating engagement.
+At this stage, the business has been able to create awareness and is aiming to convert visitors into leads, obtain their contact information, and generate engagement.

 Simply put, the main objective is to provide prospects with more relevant content in exchange for leaving their data.